 Al4ALL is a national nonprofit that opens doors to the artificial intelligence industry for historically excluded talent through education and mentorship.
 Al4ALL nurtures a global community of students who learn Al fundamentals and who then apply those principles to influence Al in a positive direction.
 Al4ALL has empowered thousands of people in all 50 states and globally with Al education.
-In 2021, 79% of alumni of Summer Programs were interested in becoming a leader in Al, and many are already making significant impacts in the field, from educating their peers to winning "best paper" at top Al conferences.
+In 2022, 83% of alumni of Summer Programs believed they could be successful in a career in Al or Computer Science, and many are already making significant impacts in the field, from educating their peers to winning "best paper" at top Al conferences.
 By telling a new story about who can be a leader in Al, the Organization is creating tomorrow's Al leaders and changing technology's future.

 Al4ALL launched on June 20, 2017, and incorporated on September 12, 2017.
-Between 2015 and 2021, Al4ALL Summer Programs grew from one university partnership to sixteen partnerships, allowing Al4ALL Summer Programs to serve a global audience of students from historically excluded groups, including Black, Latinx, and Indigenous students, women, and high school students with demonstrated financial need.
-These programs have directly served over 1,200 high school students between 2015 and 2021.
-In 2021, approximately 81% of students reported after the program that they feel like they're part of a community in CS or Al after completing the Summer Program.
+Between 2015 and 2022, Al4ALL Summer Programs grew from one university partnership to fourteen partnerships, allowing Al4ALL Summer Programs to serve a global audience of students from historically excluded groups, including Black, Latinx, and Indigenous students, women, and high school students with demonstrated financial need.
+These programs have directly served over 1,500 high school students between 2015 and 2022.
+In 2022, approximately 73% of students reported after the program that they know people in the Al field like them after completing the Summer Program.

-In 2021, College Pathways - an initiative designed to spark interest and increase persistence in Al-related careers for college students from historically excluded groups - grew from two university partners to eight partners.
-The initiative, piloted in 2019 and launched in 2020, provides community, builds on the academic experiences students are having in the classroom, and prepares students to enter an Al career or pursue further Al education after their bachelor's degree with a nuanced understanding of the ethical and societal implications of Al.
+In 2022, College Pathways - an initiative designed to spark interest and increase persistence in AI-related careers for college students from historically excluded groups - grew from eight university partners to sixteen partners.
+The initiative, piloted in 2019 and launched in 2020, provides community, builds on the academic experiences students are having in the classroom, and prepares students to enter an AI career or pursue further AI education after their bachelor's degree with a nuanced understanding of the ethical and societal implications of AI.

-College Pathways and Summer Programs students are invited to join the Al4ALL alumni community, Changemakers in AI, through which they access lifelong support, free mentorship programs, leadership opportunities, and other encouragement to increase their participation in AI.
-In 2021, approximately 1,100 students were members of the Changemakers in AI community.
+College Pathways and Summer Programs students are invited to join the AI4ALL alumni community, Changemakers in AI, through which they access lifelong support, free mentorship programs, leadership opportunities, and other encouragement to increase their participation in AI.
+In 2022, approximately 1,600 students were members of the Changemakers in AI community.

 Al4ALL Open Learning empowers high school teachers of all subjects to bring AI education to their classrooms through a free, adaptable AI curriculum, and teacher resources.
 This approachable, easy-to-use curriculum focuses on social impact, ethics, and interdisciplinary uses for AI, and makes it easy for high school teachers to equip their students with future-proof skills.
-As of 2021, Al4ALL Open Learning curriculum and resources reached over 855 high school teachers, who instructed over 4,275 students using Al4ALL's approachable AI curriculum.
+As of 2022, AI4ALL Open Learning curriculum and resources reached over 855 high school teachers, who instructed over 4,275 students using AI4ALL's approachable AI curriculum.

-Basis of presentation - Al4ALL prepares its financial statements in accordance with generally accepted accounting standards in the United States of America (U.S. GAAP) established by the Financial Accounting Standards Board (FASB).
+Basis of presentation - Al4ALL prepares its financial statements in accordance with generally accepted accounting principles in the United States of America (U.S. GAAP) established by the Financial Accounting Standards Board (FASB).
 References to U.S. GAAP in these notes are to the FASB Accounting Standards Codification (ASC).